MythosMachina/DatasetPipe/README.md

 - **Dry-run mode** – test run without modifying data
 - **Multi-threading** (planned)

+## Documentation & Change Tracking

+- [Consolidated Changelog](CHANGELOG_CONSOLIDATED.md) – chronological digest of every changelog bundled in the repository, kept with the newest updates at the end for quick historical lookup.

 ## Dataset Pipe Roadmap

 Example Dockerfiles for each processing step are provided under `dataset-pipe/`: